 HST 453.
-Emergence of Modern Europe, 1815 to 1914.
+Emergence of Modern Europe, 1789 to 1914.
 3 hours credit, even years, fall

-An examination of Europe from the Congress of Vienna, the social and political revolutions of 1820, 1830 and 1848, the Industrial Revolution, Imperialism, Colonialism, the rise of Communism and Fascism, World Wars I and II, and the Cold War.
-Prerequisite: junior or senior standing.
+An examination of Europe in the long-nineteenth century.
+Topics include the French Revolution, the Age of Napoleon, Congress of Vienna, the revolutions of 1820, 1830, and 1848, the Industrial Revolution, Imperialism, Colonialism, and the rise of modernity.

 HST 493.
-Writing and Research in History.
+Senior Seminar in History.
 3 hours credit, fall

 Participants focus on specific historical periods or problems, do extensive reading, research and writing, and share impressions in seminar format; topics determined jointly by student and instructor.
-Prerequisite: instructor's permission.